ietfsched/ietfsched/dev-docs/REGRESSION_TEST_PLAN.md

 - **Meetecho Lite tests**: Only work during active meeting week
 - **Network-dependent tests**: May fail if network is unavailable
 - **Time-sensitive tests**: Some tests depend on meeting schedule
+- **Android API 36**: Tests use Espresso 3.6.1 for API 36 compatibility.
+If issues persist, use an API 35 or lower emulator for testing.

 ### Test Execution Strategy